-Caring for a turf surface after renovation works is an annual occurrence for a sports club, but this will not be the case for a domestic lawn providing it is cared for.
-If you've had one of our Lawn Re-Starter Renovation D then it's a case of no half measures from us - it is major surgery.
+Caring for a turf surface after major renovation works is an annual occurrence for a sports club, but this will not be the case for a domestic lawn providing it is cared for.
+If you've had our Lawn Rescue Renovation then it's a case of no half measures from us - it is major surgery.
 Unless extremely lucky with the weather, your lawn will require vital TLC from yourself in the coming weeks in order to gain the best results.
-We only carry out important mechanical works at the correct time of year, but water will be required regardless.
-Here are our best tips for the best lawn.
+We only carry out important mechanical works at the correct time of year, but water will be required regardless just like with any other plant.
+Here are our best tips for the best lawn following renovation.

-Keep off the grass (as much as reasonably possible)
+Keep off the grass as much as possible

 After major surgery, just as we would need to keep well hydrated, so will your lawn.
 Do not assume that rain will be enough – not yet.
 It is vital that the top centimetre of soil is kept moist to provide the best conditions for germination for the thousands of new plants.
 After two weeks with the first new shoots present, this can be reduced to a deeper watering, every other day in order to encourage roots deeper, and allow the lawn to dry out enough to get mowing.
-If there isn't the level of new shoots as pictured below after 10-12 days then you are most likely behind with the level of irrigation being supplied.
+If there isn't germination of new grasses after 10-12 days, it is likely that you are behind the curve with watering.

-Mowing - there’s a lot of it to come!
+Mowing - there is a lot of it to come!

 You should carry out the first cut of the lawn within three to four weeks of renovation.
+We suggest that within this time it may be worthwhile to service you mower.
+If taking your mower to a professional, just be sure that you're likely to have the machine back to you in good time.
 The grass will be 30-40mm long at this point.
 The exact timing will depend on many factors; it is vital that you pick a dry day, keeping the blades high, removing no more than a quarter of the plant with the first few cuts.
-From here you should be mowing twice per week, and watering as often as every other day for the next month if the weather is not helpful.
+From here you should be mowing as often as twice per week to start with only the tips of the grass being cut, and watering as often as every other day for the next month if the weather is not helpful.

 For your lawn to continue to strengthen from this position, it is advisable that you keep up the new good habits of mowing as required 1-2 times per week while the lawn is growing well, and watering deeply 1-2 times per week when the weather is hot and dry.